 Jarvis felt unwell and dizzy one Sunday while playing football.
 At first he was treated for an ...

-CNS tumours arise from different types of cells in the brain and are classified according to the cell type and area of the CNS in which they began.
+Brain and spinal tumours (otherwise known as Central Nervous System or CNS tumours) arise from different types of cells in the brain and are classified according to the cell type and area of the CNS in which they began.
 Most CNS tumours start in glial cells – the supporting cells of the brain.
 These tumours are known as gliomas and include astrocytomas, ependymomas and oligodendrogliomas.

 Another group of tumours arise from embryonal cells.
 These tumours include medulloblastoma and PNET (primitive neuro-ectodermal tumour).
 Altogether there are more than 100 different types of brain tumour, most of which are very rare.